StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Testing LeNet as a baseline
 ---

 **TFModel** is the class I created to have an easy interface for creating new deep learning model architectures.
 Here I wrote some functions that wrap tensorflow functions like conv2d, fc_layer or dropout.
-My wrapper functions feel like a bit like Keras, that inspired me in doing this.

 I took the LeNet architecture from the Udacity lab as a baseline.